 Group students (courses with a duration of 4 weeks or less)

 For students on a Visitor Visa attending courses with a maximum duration of 4 weeks you will be charged $51.65 for insurance cover from course start date to course end date.

 For students who are completing a short course of less than one complete semester (e.g. English Language) you will be charged from the course start date until the visa expiry date.

 Part-year and annual students

-Cover will be provided to the expiry date of your current visa or the date you return to your country of origin following completion of your course of study, whichever is the earlier.
+Cover will be provided to the expiry date of your current visa or the date you return to your country.

 Degree students (more than 1 year)

 For students studying courses for more than one year in duration (including Bachelor degrees and PhD students) you will be charged from the course start date an annual 12 month premium (this can be charged 6-monthly depending on the period you enrol into).
 In your final year, the cover will end when you arrive in your home country OR 150 days from the course end date OR the expiry date of your Student Visa, whichever one occurs first.

 Cover begins 31 days before the commencement date of your course.

 For students already residing in New Zealand